-This revised Activity Centres Strategy (the Strategy) seeks to maintain these key guiding objectives and provide updated information that has changed or evolved since 2010.
+This Activity Centres Strategy (the Strategy) seeks to maintain these key guiding objectives and provide updated information that has changed or evolved since 2010.
 In addition to these objectives the Strategy will:

 - a.
-Ensure compliance with up-to-date strategic land use policy and economic analysis which applies to Perth and the City, with a specific focus on the detailed commercial and retail planning for Forrestfield North. - b.
+Ensure compliance with up-to-date strategic land use policy and economic analysis which applies to Perth and the City, with a specific focus on the detailed commercial and retail planning for Forrestfield North Transit Oriented Development Precinct (TOD) Activity Centre Structure Plan (ACSP) area (High Wycombe South).
+Note Forrestfield North and High Wycombe South are used interchangeably throughout the document.
+Forrestfield North refers to the District Structure Plan (DSP) area and subsequent local structure plans (LSP) and activity centre structure plans that have been prepared or are in the process of being prepared.
+High Wycombe South is the same area and is specifically used in the Strategy to identify the future activity centre due to its proximity to the High Wycombe Station and its location within the suburb of High Wycombe. - b.
 Reflect best practice land use planning and provide a robust framework for local commercial and activity centres. - c.
 Investigate and prepare precinct improvement documentation.

-The Strategy provides a strategic vision for the future development of commercial and retail centres and outlines a set of core principles which will guide centres planning and the strategic considerations for the preparation of the Local Planning Strategy 2019.
+The Strategy provides a strategic vision for the future development of commercial and retail centres and outlines a set of core principles which will guide activity centre planning and the strategic considerations for the preparation of the Local Planning Strategy 2019.